briangershon/openzeppelin-erc721-upgradeable/README.md

 -   format files with Prettier (`npm run style`)
 -   turn on Solidity optimization (1000 means optimize for more high-frequency usage of contract).
 [Compiler Options](https://docs.soliditylang.org/en/v0.7.2/using-the-compiler.html#input-description)
 -   add hardhat-etherscan for verifying contracts on PolygonScan (or Etherscan), which means uploading the source code so it's available for contract users to view/verify.
 For more info see [hardhat-etherscan plugin](https://hardhat.org/plugins/nomiclabs-hardhat-etherscan.html).
+-   in VSCode, optionally run your whole environment in a Docker container (config in `.devcontainer`).
+Learn more about [VSCode: Remote Development in Containers](https://code.visualstudio.com/docs/remote/containers-tutorial)

 ## Getting Started